T

 +

 Yes, English is widely spoken in Lisbon, especially in tourist areas, hotels, restaurants, and shops.
-While knowing a few basic Portuguese phrases is always appreciated, you should have no trouble navigating the city and communicating with locals using English.
+While knowing a few basic Portuguese phrases is always appreciated, you should have no trouble communicating with locals in English, particularly younger generations and those working in the tourism sector.

 Can you drink the tap water in Lisbon?